Chalwk77/HALO-SCRIPT-PROJECTS/INDEV/Admin Manager/about.md

 > <ins>**Custom admins levels:**

-- You can add as many admin levels as you want (currently configured to have 6 levels).
+- You can add as many admin levels as you want (currently configured with 6).
 - Configure each level to have access to any command you want.
 - Admin levels follow a hierarchy system.
 If you add an admin by IP and Hash, the admin level will be the highest of the two.